Gallo Center Repertory Company

 Ryan Foy

-Ryan Foy (Director of Produced Theatre & Special Programming/Director, The Da Vinci Code)
+Ryan Foy (Director of Produced Theatre & Special Programming/Director, Urinetown: The Musical)

 Originally from Denver, CO, Ryan attended the University of Michigan Musical Theatre program and studied at the National Institute of Dramatic Arts in Sydney, Australia.
 While based in New York City, Ryan appeared onstage in numerous national/international tours and regional productions across America, Australia, and Asia, including performances at Radio City Music Hall and the New York International Fringe Festival.
 A skilled director, Ryan has also helmed a wide variety of musical theater productions from coast to coast.
 Ryan's theatrical experience extends beyond the stage, with work in company management, Broadway marketing/advertising, and theatrical design and production.
-For GCRC, Ryan has directed Winter Wonderettes and The 25th Annual Putnam County Spelling Bee, and in 25/26 will direct The Da Vinci Code.
+For GCRC, Ryan has directed Winter Wonderettes and The 25th Annual Putnam County Spelling Bee, The Da Vinci Code, and in 26/27 will direct Urinetown: The Musical.

 Jewel Whitaker

-Jewel Whitaker (Special Programming and Events Manager/GCRC Stage Manager/Director, Dial M For Murder)
+Jewel Whitaker (Special Programming and Events Manager/GCRC Stage Manager)

-Jewel Whitaker has stage managed a variety of GCRC productions, including All is CalmOn Golden PondTo Kill a MockingbirdOf Mice and Men, Agatha Christie’s Murder on the Orient Express, Winter Wonderettes, 12 Angry Jurors, Born Yesterday, 1984, Boeing Boeing, and The 25th Annual Putnam County Spelling Bee.
-She also stage managed and co-directed (along with Jim Johnson and Wes Page) Twisted Tales of Edgar Allan Poe.
+Jewel Whitaker has stage managed a variety of GCRC productions, including All is CalmOn Golden PondTo Kill a MockingbirdOf Mice and Men, Agatha Christie’s Murder on the Orient Express, Winter Wonderettes, 12 Angry Jurors, Born Yesterday, 1984, Boeing Boeing, The 25th Annual Putnam County Spelling Bee, Into The Woods, and The Da Vinci Code.
+She also directed last season's Dial M for Murder, stage managed and co-directed (along with Jim Johnson and Wes Page) Twisted Tales of Edgar Allan Poe.
 An active part of Modesto’s performing arts community, Jewel has performed with Prospect Theater Projects’ Radio Cavalcade since its inception, with Center Stage Conservatory in 2019, and with Opera Modesto in their 2022 World Concert.
 She is married to local makeup artist extraordinaire, Vance Whitaker, and worked as the Marketing and Development Manager for Opera Modesto for the past few years.
 She is now the Special Programming and Events Manager for the Gallo Center for the Arts, overseeing all Rentals and Resident Companies and their partnerships with the center.

 Noelle Souza